 Bali Safari Park is at the frontline of wildlife conservation in Indonesia.
 We have been actively involved in ensuring the future survival and well-being of many Indonesian animal species.

 A member of SEAZA (The South East Asians Zoo Association),

 CBSG (Conservation Breeding Specialist Group) & PKBSI (Indonesia Zoological Parks Associations).

 See Me Closer

 Our park homes over a thousand amazing animals and is a sanctuary for some of the world's rare and endangered species.

-Begin your Safari Journey with our Safari Tram to enjoy a private safari adventure with a 4x4 Jeep or choose the Elephant Back Safari package and interact with your favorite animals!
+Begin your Safari Journey with our Safari Tram or enjoy a private safari adventure with a 4x4 Jeep, choose the Elephant Back Safari package and interact with your favorite animals!

 Indulge in the wildest fine dining experience surrounded by lions, meerkats and porcupines at the Tsavo Lion Restaurant, and Giraffe at the Nkuchiro's balcony.
 You can unwind with the spectacular shows of Bali Agung at our state-of-the-art theater or splash around with family and friends at our Water Park and Fun Zone.

 There are five living species of Rhinoceros.
 The two African species: the white rhinoceros and the black rhinoceros, and the three Asian species: the Indian rhinoceros, the Javan rhinoceros and the Sumatran rhinoceros.RHINOS